VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: COVID-19 Online Experiments

-Each participant answered each question with four different voting/input methods, which varied in terms of the degree of freedom and detail to express personal preferences: (i) \emph{majority voting} ($mv\!\!=\!\{0, 1\}$), (ii) \emph{combined approval voting} ($cav\!\!=\!\{0, 0.5, 1\}$), (iii) \emph{score voting} ($sv\!\!=\!\{0, 0.2, 0.4, 0.6, 0.8, 1\}$), and (iv) \emph{modified Borda count} ($mbc\!\!=\!\{0, 0.2, 0.4, 0.6, 0.8, 1\}$, if all options are selected, otherwise adjusted accordingly).
+Each participant answered each question with four different voting/input methods, which vary in terms of the degree of freedom and expressiveness: (i) \emph{majority voting} ($mv\!\!=\!\{0, 1\}$), (ii) \emph{combined approval voting} ($cav\!\!=\!\{0, 0.5, 1\}$), (iii) \emph{score voting} ($sv\!\!=\!\{0, 0.2, 0.4, 0.6, 0.8, 1\}$), and (iv) \emph{modified Borda count} ($mbc\!\!=\!\{0, 0.2, 0.4, 0.6, 0.8, 1\}$, if all options are selected, otherwise adjusted accordingly).
 Each input method scores the options in a different way.
 The scores refer to the numerical values assigned to a choice and represent the degree of preference.

-Majority voting is the least flexible voting method.
-Via combined approval voting, participants can express their disapproval or support of a particular option.
-Score voting allows even more fine-grained expression of preferences, as the participants can assign a score to each option.
-The modified Borda count additionally encourages participants to make compromises: the more options a participant selects, the higher the score assigned to each option.
+Majority voting is the least flexible method.
+Via combined approval voting, participants express disapproval or support.
+Score voting allows even more fine-grained expression of preferences, as participants assign a score to each option.
+The modified Borda count encourages participants to make compromises: the more options selected, the higher the assigned score to each option.

-Table II illustrates the aggregate scores of each option for each question and voting method.
-Figure 4 illustrates the consistency of voting outcomes for each of the 1st, 2nd, ..., 5th ranked option, derived from Table II.
-For instance, a consistency of 1.0 for the 1st ranked option means that all voting methods determine the same option as being ranked 1st.
-A consistency of 0.5 for the 2nd ranked option means 2 of 4 voting/input methods determine the same option as 2nd ranked.
-The results reveal the following: (i) Voting methods seem to show higher consistency with regard to disagreements rather than agreements. (ii) For the 1st ranked option, the highest consistency is observed for the \textit{protection} question. (iii) The \textit{vaccine} question has the lowest mean consistency among all five ranked options.
+Table 2 illustrates the aggregate scores of each option for each question and voting method.
+Figure~\ref{fig:merged}c illustrates the consistency of voting outcomes for each of the 1st, 2nd, ..., 5th ranked option, derived from Table 2.
+For instance, consistency of 1.0 for the 1st ranked option means that all voting methods determine the same option as ranked 1st.

+A consistency of 0.5 for the 2nd ranked option means 2 out of 4 voting methods determine the same option as 2nd ranked.
+The results reveal the following: (i) Voting methods seem to show higher consistency with disagreements rather than agreements. (ii) For the 1st ranked option, the highest consistency is observed for the \textit{protection} question. (iii) The \textit{vaccine} question has the lowest mean consistency among all five ranked options.
 The highest mean consistency is found for the \textit{protection} question.
-Such consistency may be considered to be a measure of robustness of the voting outcome with regard to the variation of the voting/input method.

-Inconsistency may reflect potential disagreements of the voters with the voting outcomes, i.e. results that are more likely to be disputed.
-Accordingly, for highly polarizing questions, voting methods are expected to be less consistent.
-While choosing a simple, time-efficient method appears to be well suited for non-polarizing questions, for polarizing questions one should use a more sophisticated voting method, which allow voters to express their preferences in a more differentiated way~\cite{Carina2023}.